-As relatives, friends, neighbors and colleagues visit and gather all throughout this month and into the New Year, meaningful conversation can be the most powerful way to connect.
+As relatives, friends, neighbors and colleagues visit and gather all throughout the approaching holiday time and into the New Year, meaningful conversation can be the most powerful way to connect.
 (And get people to turn off or put down their phones!)

 This creates a fun guessing game; the sharing gives each person a chance to talk about what’s meaningful to them.

 2.)
 Ask key questions to evoke direct and memorable answers.
 Around the table or while relaxing together as a family, ask questions of loved ones that only they can answer.
 You might even pre-write these with your kids before guests arrive — and have them handy for the right moment.

 The secret is that no one else but that person could possibly know the answers to questions such as, “What song would be the anthem for your life?” or “What person inspired you most when you were a child?”